Kanishkp2906/MarketPulse_Dashboard/README.md

    ```
 ## How It Works
 1. **Dashboard**:
-   - Scrapes gold and silver rates from `goodreturns.in`.
+   - Scrapes gold and silver rates from `bankbazaar.com`.
    - Scrapes currency exchange rates from `x-rates.com`.
    - Displays the data in interactive tables using Streamlit.

 2. **Stock Prices**:
    - Fetches the most active BSE and NSE stocks using RapidAPI.
-   - Displays historical price data for selected stocks using line charts.
+   - Displays historical volume data for selected stocks using line charts.
+   - Stores stock data in MongoDB for optimized performance and retrieval.

 3. **Database Integration**:
+   - Stores fetched metal prices and currency rates in SQLite.
-   - Stores fetched data in SQLite to minimize API calls and optimize performance.
+   - Stores stock data in MongoDB to minimize API calls and optimize performance.
-   - Fetches stored data for display if available.